 Do I need an ABN?
 Let’s compare

-| Situation | ABN Needed? | Why |
+| Situation | ABN needed? | Why |

 | Freelancing (writer, designer, tradie) | Yes | Required to invoice clients legally |